vcoppe/csrflp-dd/README.md

 A Decision-Diagram-based approach to solve the Single Row Facility Layout Problem (SRFLP).

 * `srflp_classic.cpp` performs a best-first branch-and-bound.
-* `srflp_boosted.cpp` performs a breadth-first branch-and-bound and uses a symmetry-breaking technique.
+* `srflp_boosted.cpp` performs a breadth-first branch-and-bound and uses a symmetry-breaking technique (turned off by default because not valid with constraints).

 ## Build